zhiqiangjianggithub/EchoSightPro/README.md

 ## 7. Down Load and Usage ##

-For the version before 0.2.0, down load the zip file in the folder, and channel data is in the package already.

-1. For the version 0.2.0 or later, software and channel data are separated.
-The channel data can be obtained at https://github.com/zhiqiangjianggithub/EchoSightPro/tree/main/IQ%20channel%20data%20for%20EchoSight-Pro

-2. Please put the data in software folder "Settings\data", before running the EchoSight-Pro

-You can capture real data for EchoSight-Pro, please refer the __User Guidance__ document
+To get the full software package and use

+1. go to folder of the corresponding version(download the latest version is suggested)
+2. down load all the zip files(due to 24MB limits, package might divded into 2 or 3 files)
+3. unzip the *.zip file, you will get a folder named "EchoSightPro_version_X.X.X"
+4. click the Start EchoSight-Pro.bat file to run the EchoSight-Pro

+Most of version package contains data already, but some versions' package may not.

+In such case, please download the data in "IQ channel data for EchoSight-Pro" folder.

+Highly suggest you refer the document __EchoSight-Pro User Guidance.pdf__

 ## 8. Platform ##